Intellepedia IP Radio Download Post as PDFPrint this PostThis weekly...Read More

 ECJ Stems “Stem Cell” Patents

-The sticky nature of Biotechnology research has always led to massive debates every time there was path-breaking discovery.
-It happened with Nucleic acids, amino acids, genetic modifications, transgenic animals and now stem cell research.
+The sticky nature of Biotechnology research has always led to massive debates every time there was a path-breaking discovery.
+It happened with Nucleic acids, amino acids, genetic modifications, transgenic animals, and now stem cell research.
 This has been mainly because of its close and unavoidable link to life.
 When we came to believe that stem cell therapy for all monstrous ailments is around the corner, the moral police made its presence felt.
-After the famous WARF patents in US, it is now the turn of University of Bonn in Europe.
-On 18th of October in the Oliver Brustle v.
+After the famous WARF patents in the US, it is now the turn of the University of Bonn in Europe.
+On the 18th of October in the Oliver Brustle v.
 Green Peace case; the ECJ gave its verdict on Patentability of Embryonic Stem cells in negative.
 In November 2009, Green Peace sought to prove in the German Federal Court of Justice that a patent held by Oliver Brustle, a University of Bonn professor was unlawful.
-Mr. Brustle’s patent was related to isolated and purified neural precursor cell and the process of producing the same from embryonic stem cells.
+Mr. Brustle’s patent was related to isolated and purified neural precursor cells and the process of producing the same from embryonic stem cells.
 In the German Court, Green Peace had argued that Brustle’s therapy contravened Article 2 of the German Patent Act, which prevents the grant of patents on any usage of human embryos in an industrial or commercial context.
 To this, Mr. Brustle countered that the embryos used in his research were created in laboratory conditions and the use of such embryos was being made only for research purposes.
 (I wonder why he would want to invest in filing for a patent when all he wants to use the patent for is research!)To this, the German court had stated that although the aim of scientific research must be distinguished from industrial or commercial purposes, the use of human embryos for the purposes of research which constitutes the subject matter of a patent application cannot be separated from the patent itself, and the rights attaching to it.
 In that regard, the use of human embryos for purposes of research that is the subject matter of a patent application cannot be distinguished from industrial and commercial use and, thus, avoid exclusion from patentability.

 The Federal Court of Justice, Germany decided to refer questions to the European Court of Justice concerning the interpretation of, in particular, the concept of ‘human embryo’ which is not defined in Directive 98/44/EC on the legal protection of biotechnological inventions (Biotech Directive).